-Students must complete a minimum of ten (10) course units (CUs), including seven (7) core course and three (3) elective course.
-Students in the dual degree program may count GAFL 611 Statistics for Public Policy in place of core course MSSP 630 Quantitative Reasoning, and GAFL 621 Public Economics in place of core course MSSP 668: Economics for Social Policy.
+Students must complete a minimum of ten (10) course units (CUs), including seven (7) core course and three (3) elective courses; one of the three electives must be an MSSP theory elective.
+Students in the dual degree program may count GAFL 611: Statistics for Public Policy in place of core course MSSP 630: Quantitative Reasoning, and GAFL 621: Public Economics in place of core course MSSP 668: Economics for Social Policy.
 Students must also complete a policy internship.

 Students who wish to complete this dual degree should apply separately to the MSSP and MPA programs.
 Once accepted in both programs, students will work with their academic advisors to finalize their respective academic plans.